Jake-Ballard/search-dw/README.md

 ## Disclamer

-* Use the following information at your own risk.
+* Use the following script at your own risk.
 * No warranty is offered, implied or expressed.